griff69/ExData_Project2/README.md

 ```

-Now we use the base plotting system to make a plot of this data,
+Now I will use the base plotting system to make a plot of this data,

 ```r